Visual Arts

 Azulejos

 Among the decorative arts, the Portuguese glazed tiles (azulejos) are outstanding.
-Many 16th and 17th century buildings are faced with tiles and the rooms and halls of palaces and mansions exhibit blue and white tiled panels or motifs in other soft colours.
-Exceptionally fine examples are found in the Pátio da Carranca (pátio = "courtyard") of the Paço de Sintra (Paço = "Palace") at Sintra, São Roque church in Lisbon and the Quinta da Bacalhoa at Vila Fresca de Azeitão near Setúbal.
+Many 16th and 17th century buildings are covered with tiles and the rooms and halls of palaces, as well as mansions exhibit blue and white tiled panels or motifs in other soft colours.
+Exceptionally fine examples are found in the Pátio da Carranca (courtyard of Carranca) of the Paço de Sintra (Palace of Sintra), São Roque church in Lisbon and the Quinta da Bacalhôa in Azeitão near Setúbal.